Blog

 While neurotransmitters inside your gut don’t reach your brain, their precursors can.
 Amino acids such as tryptophan, tyrosine, and phenylalanine can be transported across the blood-brain barrier, where they are used to biosynthesize serotonin and dopamine - neurotransmitters responsible for mood and cognitive function.

-Your Vaginal Infections May Improve
+Your Vaginal Health May Improve

 Your Cholesterol Levels May Improve

-Probiotics may lower cholesterol levels in a few ways.
+Some probiotics may lower cholesterol levels in a few ways.
 Some strains produce enzymes that help break down or deconjugate the bile acids that convert fat into cholesterol.
 This makes bile acids and fats harder to absorb, leading to higher excretion in your stool and lower cholesterol levels in the blood.

 Probiotics also increase SCFA production and increase SCFA influx into the liver.
 Once inside the liver, SCFAs regulate liver proteins and block circulating lipoprotein lipase, leading to lower cholesterol levels in the blood.